 This simple test will help you pick the best shoes for you.

 Get your foot a little bit wet.
 Stand on a paper bag and then step off.
 Look at the image your foot left behind.
 If you see half of your arch, you have a normal foot or a neutral arch.
 If you see almost your entire foot, you have a flat foot.
 If you see just a thin line connecting the ball of your foot to your heel, you have high arches.

 Remember your type when you choose your shoes.

 3. Choose the Proper Shoe for High Arches

-Look for extra cushioning and a softer platform.
-Shoes with good arch support and a slightly raised heel can help ward off trouble.
-Laces, buckles, or straps are best for high arches.
+Shoes with laces, buckles, or straps are best for this type of foot.
+Look for extra cushioning and a soft platform.
+Shoes with good arch support and a slightly raised heel can help keep your feet in fine form.

-See a foot doctor to get fitted with custom inserts for your shoes.
-They can be pricey, but they can really help.
+See a foot doctor to set you up with custom inserts for your shoes.
+They can be pricey, but they may really help.
 "They're like eyeglasses for your feet," Reid says.

 5. There’s a Shoe for That, So Wear It

 Do you run or play a specific sport three or more times a week?
 Treat your feet to a shoe made just for that activity.

 Good running shoes, for example, can help prevent heel pain, stress fractures, and other foot problems that runners sometimes get.
 Replace your sports shoes when they start to wear down.